alfredsaveron/colorful-network/README.md

-# New Color Palettes and now cool!

 # Welcome to our new Network and yes Re-designed!

-Now with a dark theme, Kaguwo's ​​Network hosts many new features!
+Now with a dark theme, <a href="https://github.com/KaguwoNetwork">Kaguwo's ​​Network</a> hosts many new features!

 # New Features!